 Thanks to research by University of Illinois’ Associate Professor Xinlei Wang, MTD uses diesel particulate filters to successfully remove diesel particulate matter (soot) from the exhaust of a diesel engine before it enters the air.

 A partnership began in 2007 between MTD and the University of Illinois to research the effectiveness of diesel particulate filters on four test buses.
 The results showed particulate matter reduced by 90 percent!
-In 2010, the Illinois Environmental Protection Agency awarded funds to MTD to purchase 43 diesel particulate filters to retrofit older coaches.
-Currently, the filters are installed on all of MTD’s oldest buses.
+In 2010, the Illinois Environmental Protection Agency awarded funds to MTD to purchase 43 diesel particulate filters to retrofit all of our older coaches.
+Currently, the filters are one of the significant aspects for our ESMS to formalize the completion of this project.

 When new buses are added to our fleet, they are delivered to Champaign-Urbana with the filters already installed.
 MTD’s fleet is operating with diesel particulate filters to ensure our service emits the least amount of pollution possible so that we may become a clean burning fleet.